-After a long, cold winter many Central Ohio families are looking forward to heading south to soak up the sun this month.
+After a long, cold winter many Central Ohio families are looking forward to heading south to soak up the sun during spring break .
 If you are a caregiver for a senior you love, however, taking a break can often create anxiety.
 Worrying about how they are managing while you are away can keep you from relaxing and enjoying the time with your family.
 That can be especially true if your older loved one lives alone.
 One solution can be to utilize respite care.

 What is Respite Care for Seniors?